-If the proposal is adopted, what will happen to the site?
+What will happen to the site?

 We recognise the significance of the site as a Dunedin landmark that occupies a central location in the city.
 While it has been a privilege for us to occupy this site for the last 80 years, given its size and location, we are hopeful of finding a buyer that will use it in a way that supports the local community and economy.

-If the proposal is adopted, we will consult with local stakeholders to identify how its future use can support the Dunedin community.
+We will consult with local stakeholders to identify how its future use can support the Dunedin community.

 Why has this issue just emerged?
 The site has always been in Dunedin.